 The way google gives is via Ad grants.
 That is, eligible nonprofits get $10,000 in their google ad account to run ads for their nonprofit.
 So they could use this money to run ads for a specific fundraiser they are running or simply rank for their most relevant keywords.

 Even though it is not an overt transfer of funds, the impact these Ads can have on the nonprofit is immense.
 More people are learning about your cause.
-You are getting more supporters, gaining their trust and credibility and thus can encourage them to be more involved with your work.
+You are getting more supporters, gaining their trust and credibility, and thus can encourage them to be more involved with your work.

 So that was a classic example of in-kind donations, where instead of cash corporates equip nonprofits to meet their goals in other ways.
 Another example is how Salesforce takes care of tech solutions as part of its in-kind venture.

-A disadvantage with corporate funding the stigma that is sometimes attached to the grant – depending upon how the company is perceived.
+A disadvantage with corporate funding is the stigma that is sometimes attached to the grant – depending upon how the company is perceived.
 So remember to vet the corporate carefully before approaching them.
 All the grants in the world will not make up for the loss in public favor (which will mean a reduction in individual giving to your nonprofit.)

 Federated funds are those that are raised from businesses and local company workers and then distributed to nonprofits like yours.
 They are nothing new to the nonprofit sector.